SeaGL/organization/meetings/2026/20260422-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Matt: ready to relax
-- AJ: excited to goto sleep
-- Sergio: glad it is sunny today
-- Sen: I have to take my computer apart...
-  - it is very easy to take things apart
-  - especially if gravity is on your side
-- Alfredo: this meeting was the good part of my afternoon
-- Salt: have seagl spark, in part due to all of you being here

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)